xmos/lib_qadc/doc/programming_guide/qadc.rst

 There are three components to consider when building one channel of QADC.

 The variable resistor should be typically in the order of 20 - 50 kOhms.
-A lower value such as 10k Ohms may be used but it will either reduce the accuracy of the QADC slightly or require a larger capacitor.
-Choosing a value significantly of 100 k Ohms or above may also decrease performance due to PCB parasitics or IO input leakage.
+A lower value such as 10k Ohms may be used but it will either reduce the accuracy of the QADC slightly due to the increasing effect of the (required) series resistor and a reduced count or require the inclusion a larger capacitor to compensate which will increase power consumption due to greater charge/discharge amounts.
+Choosing a value significantly of 100 k Ohms or above may also decrease performance due to PCB parasitics or IO input leakage affecting the accuracy.

-The capacitor value should by typically around 2 - 5 nF.
-Decreasing the value will cause the QADC to be
+The capacitor value should by typically around 2 - 5 nF typically with the same tradeoffs being seen as that of the variable resistor.

 QADC Potentiometer API